Step-by-Step Guide

 Define Your Requirements with Precision

 Start by documenting exactly what you need the AI agent to accomplish.
 Be specific about the tasks, not general about the outcomes.
-Instead of we want better customer support, specify we need an agent that handles order status inquiries, returns processing, and product FAQ responses across email and live chat, resolving at least 60 percent of tickets without human intervention.
+Instead of "we want better customer support," specify "we need an agent that handles order status inquiries, returns processing, and product FAQ responses across email and live chat, resolving at least 60 percent of tickets without human intervention."

 List the integrations the agent must support.
 Which CRM, email, messaging, payment, and database systems does it need to connect with?
 Are these integrations available out of the box or will they need custom development?
 Integration requirements often eliminate options quickly and are one of the most important factors in platform selection.